konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ ls /home/ubuntu/unix_course_files

 There are some conventions regarding relative and absolute paths.
-One is that a dot (`.`) mean the current folder.
+One is that a dot (`.`) represents the current folder.
 The command

     $ ls ./

-should return the same as simply
+should return the same as simply calling

     $ ls